agrawalparth10/agrawalparth10.github.io/_pages/about.md

   - /about.html
 ---

 I am a 4th-year computer science and engineering major at UCLA.
 I am interested in applying deep learning and machine learning to solve problems.
-At Vision Lab, I am working in the domain of 3D vision and adversarial perturbations under the guidance of [Dr. Alex Wong](http://web.cs.ucla.edu/~alexw/) and [Dr. Stefano Soatto](http://web.cs.ucla.edu/~soatto/).
+At Vision Lab, I am working in the domain of 3D vision and adversarial robustness under the guidance of [Dr. Alex Wong](http://web.cs.ucla.edu/~alexw/) and [Dr. Stefano Soatto](http://web.cs.ucla.edu/~soatto/).

 ## Work Experience
 ### Undergraduate Research Assistant, Vision Lab (May'21 – Present)
+  * Advised by Dr. Alex Wong and Dr. Stefano Soatto
+  * Interested in 3D vision and adversarial robustness
+  * Proposed a framework to optimize a single set of adversarial perturbations from a dataset for stereo matching networks generalizable across networks and datasets which can increase D1 error of state-of-the-art stereo networks from 1% to approximately 87%.
+  * Investigating architectural defenses to improve robustness of networks to adversarial perturbations by 60.5%.
+  * Exploring networks for removing outliers from sparse depth maps generated using lidar

 ### Undergraduate Research Assistant, Laboratory for Embedded Machines and Ubiquitous Robots (July'20 – April'21)